-The time of survival outcome from the CTCA database was computed as the time from the initial cancer diagnosis to death, and was computed in number of years as the difference between the date of death and the date of initial diagnosis divided by 365.25.
-The survival outcome from the SEER database was provided by the SEER Limited-Use Data File as the number of completed years and the number of completed months.
-These were then converted to the number of years by dividing the total number of survival months by 12.
-For those patients who were still alive or lost to follow-up at the time of entering the databases, their survival time was treated as statistically censored at the difference between the date of last contact and the date of initial diagnosis.
+The survival outcomes from the SEER database were provided by the SEER Limited-Use Data File as the number of completed months.
+These numbers were then converted to the number of years by dividing the number of total months by 12.
+Although the exact dates for the initial diagnosis and death were available in the CTCA database, the CTCA survival outcomes were computed using the same methodology as the SEER database; the number of completed months was computed by first dividing the exact days from the initial diagnosis to death, or last contact for those who remained alive, by 365.24 (as was done by SEER), then rounding down to the number of completed months, and finally dividing the result by 12.
+For those patients who were still alive or lost to follow-up at the time of entering the databases, survival time was treated as statistically censored at the difference between the date of last contact and the date of initial diagnosis.1

-For each cancer type, the survival curve (defined as the probability of cancer patient survival as a function of time after the initial diagnosis) was estimated by the Kaplan-Meier nonparametric product-limit estimator.
-Three statistical tests were used to compare the survival curves between the CTCA database and the SEER database.
+The survival curve for each cancer type (defined as the probability of a cancer patient’s survival as a function of time from the initial diagnosis) was estimated by the Kaplan-Meier nonparametric product-limit estimator.
+1 Three statistical tests were then used to compare the survival curves between the CTCA database and the SEER database.

-Two of these tests, the logrank test and Wilcoxon test are nonparametric in the sense they are valid to compare survival curves that have any shapes.
-They are different, however, in the sensitivity (or the power) to detect survival differences.
-The logrank test is generally the most sensitive or powerful when the risk or the hazard of death between CTCA and SEER samples is approximately proportional, whereas the Wilcoxon test tends to be more sensitive when the ratio of hazards of death is higher at earlier times than at later ones.
-The third test, the likelihood ratio test, is the most restrictive of the three in the sense that it is appropriate to use only for very special survival curves (called exponential distributions) whose hazards of death are constant across time.
+Two of these tests, the log rank test and Wilcoxon test, are nonparametric and thus, valid to compare survival curves that have any shapes.1 These tests are different, however, in their sensitivity (or the power) to detect survival differences.
+The log rank test is generally the most sensitive or powerful when the risk or the hazard of death between CTCA and SEER samples is approximately proportional, whereas the Wilcoxon test tends to be more sensitive when the ratio of hazards of death is higher at earlier times than at later ones.
+The third test, the likelihood ratio test, is the most restrictive of the three in the sense that it is appropriate to use only for special survival curves (called exponential distributions) whose hazards of death are constant across time.2